 Step #7.
 Then, agree to the terms and conditions.

-Now, you need to enter a typical phone number of the country.
+Now, you need to enter a typical phone number in the country.
 I have gone for 989 555-1456.
 In the end, tap on Next.

 You have successfully updated your info.
 Now, go ahead and download the apps, which are yet to be rolled out in your region.